dariokl/nba_predict/README.md

 This is necessary because NBA games typically occur daily or every other day.

-While the project demonstrates the concept effectively, it is not yet robust or production-ready.
 Regular updates and maintenance are required to keep the data and predictions accurate.

+### NOTE

+This is a purely hobby project created for learning purposes.
+The models used here have not achieved high accuracy in predicting player performance, and the results should not be taken as reliable forecasts.